ndkurogo/printatnd/README.md

-Print@CU
+Print@ND
 ========
-Print@CU allows anyone to send documents to Columbia University's NINJa printing system.
+Print@ND allows sending documents to the University of Notre Dame's printing system, bound to a NetID.

 Setup
 -----